phueb/EntropicStartTheory/README.md

 pip install -r requirements.txt
 ```

-This will install custom-built packages, from Github, see below.
+This will also install the following custom dependencies.

 ### AOCHILDES